-Since inception, the awards have already been bestowed upon 367 Filipino individuals and organization overseas from 46 countries and territories.
+Since inception, the awards have already been bestowed upon 437 Filipino individuals and organization overseas from 49 countries and territories.
 President Fidel V. Ramos conferred the first and second clusters of Presidential Awards on 22 and 45 awardees in 1993 and 1996, respectively.
 President Joseph E. Estrada conferred the third and fourth clusters of Presidential Awards on 30 and 59 awardees in 1998 and 2000, respectively.
-President Gloria Macapagal-Arroyo conferred the fifth, sixth, seventh and eighth clusters of Presidential Awards on 34 (with one special citation), 45, 48, and 31 awardees, in 2002, 2004, 2006, and 2008 respectively.
-President Benigno S. Aquino III conferred the ninth and tenth clusters of Presidential Awards on 24 and 29 awardees, in 2010 and 2012 respectively.
+President Gloria Macapagal-Arroyo conferred the fifth, sixth, seventh and eighth clusters of Presidential Awards on 34 (with one special citation), 45, 48, and 31 awardees, in 2002, 2004, 2006, and 2008, respectively.
+President Benigno S. Aquino III conferred the ninth, tenth and eleventh clusters of Presidential Awards on 24, 29, and 33 awardees, in 2010, 2012, and 2014, respectively.

 Beyond their recognizable contribution to humanity, the awardees also reinforce faith and confidence in the Filipino nation.
 They have given meaning to Filipino excellence and the time-honored values of pakikipagkapwa, pagtutulungan, and pagkakaisa.